t3kt/raytk/docs/_reference/operators/light/index.md

     summary: Light eminating from a single point in space, with optional distance attentuation.
   - name: ringLight
+    summary: Light that emits from a torus or ring shape.
   - name: softShadow
     summary: A soft-edged shadow.
     thumb: assets/images/reference/operators/light/softShadow_thumb.png